michaelborisov/star-wars-challenge-android/README.md

 - Dagger2 (https://google.github.io/dagger/) is used for dependency injection.
 - Retrofit (https://square.github.io/retrofit/) is used for making internet requests.
 - RxJava2 and RxBindings are used to make the application run smooth.

+## Tests:
+For now, there are no androidTests (only the default one), but there are some "normal" tests.